Frequently Asked Questions (FAQ)

 - Should you decide not to keep the appointment without giving the appropriate notice, you will be charged a cancellation fee of $50.00.

 What type of consultations are available?

-- In-Person medical consultation
+- In-person medical consultations

-- The most efficient way to ensure your medications are refilled in a timely manner is to ask the pharmacy to fax us a refill request WHEN you pick up your last refill.
+- The most efficient way to ensure your medications are refilled in a timely manner is to ask the pharmacy to fax us a refill request when you pick up your last refill.

 Patient Online Portal